‘J.R.R. Tolkien: The Art of the LotR’ Offers a Different Look at Middle Earth

-GEEKERY: The Art of The Lord of the Rings
+J.R.R.
+Tolkien: The Art of the Lord of the Rings

 Want a beautiful copy to call your own?
-It’s now available at Amazon and other booksellers.
-The same pair of editors did a volume for the 75th anniversary of the Hobbit’s initial printing.
-Both volumes demonstrate the author’s love of nature, and his deep connection with Middle Earth.
+It’s available at Amazon and other booksellers.
+The same pair of editors did a volume on the art from the Hobbit.
+Both books demonstrate the author’s love of nature, and his deep connection with Middle Earth.
+They’re great companions for the epic novels.